blacheinc/goinsta/README.md

 	if err != nil {
 		log.Fatal(err)
 	}
-	// comment ID of the comment to be deleted var commentID  = "1567648935796"
+	// set comment ID of the comment to be deleted var commentID  = "1567648935796"

     // load comment for a media item